moonZHH/UIObfuscator/README.md

-# UIObfuscator: Impeding Automated UI Analysis on Android
+# UIObfuscator: Impeding Automated UI Analysis on Android Apps

+## Abstract

+## Publication
 If you are interested about the details of UIObfuscator, please refer to our research paper:

 @inproceedings {uiobfuscator20,